 TL;DR

-Moving a Helm chart suite from vanilla Kubernetes to OpenShift is not a lift-and-shift.
-This post documents six patterns applied to an on-premises agent platform with 10+ services: a platform value layer that isolates OpenShift overrides, restricted-v2 security context helpers in a shared library chart, runtime CA injection via init containers, Kyverno ClusterPolicies as cluster-level enforcement (including for batch Jobs and CronJobs), and a 4-layer Argo CD value composition strategy.
-The goal: one portable chart, multiple platforms, no Dockerfile forks.
+Moving a Helm chart suite from vanilla Kubernetes to OpenShift is not a lift-and-shift — and a production deployment for an enterprise customer on OpenShift 4.18 made that very clear, very fast.
+This post documents seven patterns applied to an on-premises agent platform with 10+ services: a platform value layer that isolates OpenShift overrides, restricted-v2 security context helpers (with explicit UID/GID validation), runtime CA injection via init containers, an umbrella + library chart architecture, Kyverno ClusterPolicies as cluster-level enforcement, a 4-layer Argo CD value composition strategy, and — newest — migrating Python-built Job specs into Helm-owned CronJob templates with a transitional ConfigMap bridge.
+The goal throughout: one portable chart, multiple platforms, no Dockerfile forks, no application code that knows what OpenShift is.

 I’ve heard “it works on kind” explain away more production incidents than I care to count.
 You spend weeks building a Helm chart suite, everything passes local tests, and then you drop it into an OpenShift 4.x cluster and half your pods are stuck in CreateContainerConfigError.
 Security Context Constraints reject your init containers.
 Your CA trust assumptions break because the cluster uses an internal PKI.
 Your batch Jobs don’t meet the namespace’s Pod Security Admission policy.